robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-to-design-a-coherent-curriculum.md

 caption: "Year 1"
 ---

-In this module you'll learn how to design a carefully sequenced and coherent scheme of work, and how this will improve learning for your pupils.
+In this module you’ll learn how to design a carefully sequenced and coherent scheme of work, and how this will improve learning for your pupils.

 ## Introduction to the module

-Go through the module introduction to see what you'll be learning.
+Go through the module introduction to see what you’ll be learning.

 Duration: 10 minutes.